kousathanas/MultiDFE/README.md

 ### explanation of OUTPUT:
 * seed:
 the seed used for the random generator.
 You can change it by adding GSL_RNG_SEED= before the command like this:
-GSL_RNG_SEED=1 ./MultiDFE -conpop 0 -sfsfold 1 -selmode 2 -nspikes 0 -ranrep 1 -file example.out
+GSL_RNG_SEED=1 ./MultiDFE -conpop 0 -sfsfold 1 -selmode 2 -nspikes 0 -ranrep 1 -file example.sfs

 * L: The log-likelihood of the model given the data